Do you have a New Year’s Resolution to travel more? This is the post that will show you what cards to get to do that for

 9. Club Carlson Visa

-The Club Carlson Premier Rewards Visa Signature Card offers up to 10 free hotel nights after spending $2,500 on the card in the first 90 days.
+The Club Carlson Premier Rewards Visa Signature Card offers 85,000 bonus Club Carlson points after spending $2,500 on the card in the first 90 days.

-- Earn 5 points per dollar on all purchases (and 10 on purchases at Carlson Rezidor hotels), so you’ll earn at least another 12,500 points from meeting the minimum spending requirement.
+The card earns 5 points per dollar on all purchases and 10 on purchases at Carlson Rezidor hotels, so you’ll earn at least another 12,500 points from meeting the minimum spending requirement.
 After meeting the minimum spending requirement, you’ll have at least 97,500 Gold Points.

 - Free nights at Radisson, Park Plaza, and other properties start at 9,000 Gold Points

 The Club Carlson Premier Rewards Visa Signature Card is a must have if you are traveling near the 1,000 participating Club Carlson hotels.
 I picked up the card in 2013 and don’t ever plan on canceling it because of the 40,000 points I earn every year on my card’s anniversary upon paying the $75 annual fee.

 Application link: Club Carlson Premier Rewards Visa Signature Card